Modem: Leased-line modems

 A leased line modem also uses ordinary phone wiring, like dial-up and DSL, but does not use the same network topology.
 While dial-up uses a normal phone line and connects through the telephone switching system, and DSL uses a normal phone line but connects to equipment at the telco central office, leased lines do not terminate at the telco.

 Leased lines are pairs of telephone wire that have been connected together at one or more telco central offices so that they form a continuous circuit between two subscriber locations, such as a business' headquarters and a satellite office.
 They provide no power or dialtone - they are simply a pair of wires connected at two distant locations.

 A dialup modem will not function across this type of line, because it does not provide the power, dialtone and switching that those modems require.
 However, a modem with leased-line capability can operate over such a line, and in fact can have greater performance because the line is not passing through the telco switching equipment, the signal is not filtered, and therefore greater bandwidth is available.

 Leased-line modems can operate in 2-wire or 4-wire mode.
 The former uses a single pair of wires and can only transmit in one direction at a time, while the latter uses two pairs of wires and can transmit in both directions simultaneously.
 When two pairs are available, bandwidth can be as high as 1.5 Mbit/s, a full data T1 circuit.

+While the slower leased line modems used, e.g., RS-232, interfaces, the faster wideband modems used, e.g., V.35.